jakerrose/AdpReaper-JavaScript-Puppeteer-Csharp-.NET-/README.md

 If no links to documents were found, the link to the next layer of folders would be saved.
 Since there was up to four layers of folders in these structures, I repeated my loop four times to save JSON files of download and folder links four layers deep.
 After that, I could look for files.
-The links to the files in the DOM had the url and the filename and I wanted both so I used this JavaScript:
+This C# code uses Puppeteer to evaluate JavaScript code in a web page context and extract information from certain elements.
+I store the filenames and links into pairs to use later:

 			// Get all path and filename pairs from the page var pairs = await page.EvaluateFunctionAsync<List<Dictionary<string, string>>>(@"